encelo/nCine_14Years_Presentation/slides.md

   - Developer relations with Epic Games, Unity, Frostbite, Gameloft, and more
   - Presented at GDC, Unite, GameLab, and more
 - Added an OpenAL based sound system 🔊 (<carbon-commit /> [b8c23c54](https://github.com/nCine/nCine/commit/b8c23c54), 🗓️ Feb)
-  - Support for audio buffers (WAV) for effects and streams (Ogg Vorbis) for music playback
+  - Support for audio buffers (WAV) for effects, and streams (Ogg Vorbis) for music playback
 - Implemented a new file interface to support Android assets
 - Added PNG and WebP texture support using libpng and libwebp
 - Introduced GLFW as an alternative to the SDL1 desktop backend